Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-13/_posts/2002-02-01-using-arrays.md

     }
 ```

 Let's look at what we did.
 We created a for loop in the setup.
 This time, we went from 0 to 3.
 We have to put in three because we do not have a length yet.
 We also create three variables for the x,y, and diameter.
 Then, we filled the three arrays.
-Each time through the for loop, we changed the x and y by 50 pixels and increased the size of the circle diamter by 25.
-The best part though is that nothing in draw had to change.
+Each time through the for loop, we changed the x and y by 50 pixels and increased the size of the circle diameter by 25.
+The best part, though, is that nothing in the draw had to change.

-This is pretty cool, but what if I wanted 10 circles?
+Automating stuff is pretty cool, but what if I wanted ten circles?

 Look at this code and see what I had to change to do it.